 Restricted Stock.
-An Award of restricted stock ("Restricted Stock") is an Award of common stock that is subject to such restrictions as the compensation committee deems appropriate, including forfeiture conditions and restrictions against transfer for a specified period.
-Restricted Stock Awards may be granted under the LTIP for services rendered.
-Restrictions on Restricted Stock may lapse in installments based on factors selected by the administrator of the LTIP.
-Prior to the expiration of the restriction period, a grantee who has received a Restricted Stock Award generally has the rights of a stockholder of Visteon, including the right to vote and to receive cash dividends on the shares subject to the Award.
-Stock dividends issued with respect to a Restricted Stock Award may be treated as additional shares under the Award and may be subject to the same restrictions and other terms and conditions that apply to the shares under the same Award.
+An award of restricted stock is an award of common stock that is subject to such restrictions as the compensation committee deems appropriate, including forfeiture conditions and restrictions against transfer for a specified period.
+Restricted stock awards may be granted under the LTIP for services rendered.
+Restrictions on restricted stock may lapse in installments based on factors selected by the administrator of the LTIP.
+Prior to the expiration of the restriction period, a grantee who has received a restricted stock award generally has the rights of a stockholder of Visteon, including the right to vote and to receive cash dividends on the shares subject to the award.
+Stock dividends issued with respect to a restricted stock award may be treated as additional shares under the award and may be subject to the same restrictions and other terms and conditions that apply to the shares under the same award.

-Options and Restricted Stock Awards are forfeited in the event the participant terminates employment due to voluntary quit, discharge or release in the best interest of Visteon.
+Termination of Employment.
+The compensation committee will determine at the time the award is granted the terms of forfeiture.
+In general, outstanding options and restricted stock awards are forfeited in the event the participant terminates employment due to voluntary quit, discharge or release in the best interest of Visteon.

-Certain Federal Income Tax Consequences of Options.
+Material Federal Income Tax Consequences of Options.
 Awards granted under the LTIP may result in federal income tax consequences to LTIP participants and Visteon.
 Some of those federal income tax consequences are generally set forth in the following summary.

-An employee to whom an Option which is an incentive stock option ("ISO") that qualifies under Section 422 of the Code is granted will not recognize income at the time of grant or exercise of such Option.
-No federal income tax deduction will be allowable to Visteon upon the grant or exercise of such ISO.
-However, upon the exercise of an ISO, any excess in the fair market price of the common stock over the Option Price constitutes a tax preference item that may have alternative minimum tax consequences for the employee.
-When the employee sells the shares more than one year after the date of transfer of the shares and more than two years after the date of grant of the ISO, the employee will normally recognize a long-term capital gain or loss equal to the difference, if any, between the sales price of the shares and the aggregate Option Price.
-In such event, we will not be entitled to a federal income tax deduction with respect to the exercise of the ISO or the sale of the shares.
+An employee to whom an option which is an incentive stock option that qualifies under Section 422 of the Code is granted will not recognize income at the time of grant or exercise of such option.
+No federal income tax deduction will be allowable to Visteon upon the grant or exercise of such incentive stock option.
+However, upon the exercise of an incentive stock option, any excess in the fair market price of the common stock over the option price constitutes a tax preference item that may have alternative minimum tax consequences for the employee.
+When the employee sells the shares more than one year after the date of transfer of the shares and more than two years after the date of grant of the incentive stock option, the employee will normally recognize a long-term capital gain or loss equal to the difference, if any, between the sales price of the shares and the aggregate option price.
+In such event, we will not be entitled to a federal income tax deduction with respect to the exercise of the incentive stock option or the sale of the shares.
 If the employee does not hold the shares for the required period, when the employee sells the shares, the employee will recognize ordinary compensation income and possibly capital gains or losses in such amounts as are prescribed by the Code and we will generally be entitled to a federal income tax deduction in the amount of such ordinary compensation income.